kelazzab/team_1-soen341projectW2024/README.md

 ```
 npm run dev
 ```
-The frontend can then the access @  http://localhost:5173
+The frontend can then be access @  http://localhost:5173

 4. Install the backend dependecies